-If you're harvesting a lot of produce, you may want to get a garden cart so that you can do it all at one time.
+If you're harvesting a lot of produce, you may want to get a garden cart or use a wheelbarrow so that you can do it all at one time.
 Then, you can move your harvest from the cart into their proper places in your home.

 It's also handy to have cloth storage bags for your produce to keep it fresh longer.
 Do a little research as to the best way to store your particular foods and invest in necessary jars and cloth bags as needed.

 7. Hand Scrub and Salve

 While these things aren't technically "tools", hand scrub and salve make the list of important things to have when harvesting.